MikaZ21/MikaZ21/README.md

 - Hello👋, I’m @MikaZ21
 - 👀 I am looking to be a Web Developer.
 - 🌱 I’m currently learning Front-end Development!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking for opportunity to grow in a real work environment.
-- 📫 How to reach me ... 📧
+- 📫 How to reach me 📧 zukeyamamika@gmail.com

 <!---
 MikaZ21/MikaZ21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.